TEMPUS

 Lumpkin and the Fanstic Four then materialized in Tempus' world.
 Tempus explained his plans, and then expressed his intent to destroy the Four.
 However, after a pitched battle, Reed expanded his body around Tempus, grabbing onto an elevation to firm his hold on his enemy, while Ben tripped Tempus.
 Tempus seemingly shattered on impact when he fell.
 After this, his world seemed to unravel, but the Watcher retrieved the Four and Lumpkin, the latter getting mind-wiped.

 (What If…?
 II#39) - Immortus, having siphoned off reality-altering nexus power from four timelines, evolved into a quantum wave, able to reorder the multiverse.
-The Time Variance Authority, in retaliation, sent the Irondroid (an entity from the future of an alternate Earth who wore an armor based on Iron Man's), the Doctor Doom and Thor of alternate Earths, and the vampire Wolverine of yet another alternate Earth, to Limbo to oppose Immortus' soldiers (see comments).
-They faced an army led by Tempus comprised of Space Phantoms, Rama-Tut’s robots, and Dire Wraiths.
+The Time Variance Authority, in retaliation, sent the Irondroid (an entity from the future of Earth-90110 who wore an armor based on Iron Man's), the Doctor Doom of Earth-772 and Thor of Earth-9260, and the vampire Wolverine of Earth-9250, to Limbo to oppose Immortus' soldiers (see comments).
+They faced an army led by Tempus comprised of Space Phantoms, Rama-Tut's robots, and Dire Wraiths.
 Tempus' powers could not affect the Thor (a god) and Wolverine (a vampire) he faced.
 In fact, the ragtag group of TVA servants would have won, but Immortus reset events back to the start of the battle.
 In this new version of the conflict, the Phantoms destroyed the Irondroid, the Wraiths killed Doom, leaving only Thor and the vampire Wolverine.
 Immortus reset the battle again, with no casualities on his side, but with the Thor and Wolverine only left on his enemies' side.
 Eventually, the TVA managed to defeat Immortus, with the result that the TVA's minions got returned to their own worlds (those who had died returned to life), except for the undead Wolverine, who got sent to an alternate version of the Dark Dimension that his subordinate vampires had conquered.

-(Avengers: Terminatrix Objective#3-4) - As part of his machinations against the primordial temporal entity Alioth, Kang drained the life forces of the Council of Cross-Time Kangs and used the energy to empower Tempus.
+(Avengers: Terminatrix Objective#4) - As part of his machinations against the primordial temporal entity Alioth, Kang handed the Chrono Key, a transformed Tempus to the Avengers as weapon against Alioth.
+It turned into a Tempus statue in Thor's hand and drained the life forces of the Council of Cross-Time Kangs.
+The energies made the statue grow to his true size and further.
 Tempus grew gigantic in size and wrestled with Alioth, holding him in place.
 The two beings stalemated each other, supposedly for all time.

 (Avengers Forever#3) - Once the Avengers were summoned, they aided Kang in battling Immortus' troops.
 During the fight that ensued, Kang ducked into his base and sealed his exit.
 Once there, he was attacked by Tempus and Immortus, who revealed his plan and left to grasp the Forever Crystal, able to destroy and create time.